 ⇢ Read more: See how much we spent in this detailed budget breakdown of our South Island trip.

-New Zealand is infamous for its unpredictable weather.
-Even in Summer, it can get really chilly so pack some warm clothing.
-Be sure to check the weather forecast before your trip, as it can vary quite a bit.
-We visited late January, and the highest temperature we encountered was 28ºC in Christchurch, but it got colder once we went down south and more inland, reaching about 7º in Te Anau.
+We visited in late January, and the highest temperature we encountered was 28ºC in Christchurch, but it got colder once we went down south and more inland, reaching about 7º in Te Anau.

 What to Pack

 So, here we go!
-Follow along on my 10-day road trip around South Island.
+Follow along on my 10-day New Zealand itinerary around South Island.

 Day 1: Christchurch

-Arrive into Christchurch International Airport and pick up your SIM Card.
-Data plans aren’t expensive in New Zealand, and would be helpful when you’re navigating around the island.
+Arrive at Christchurch International Airport and pick up your SIM Card.
+Data plans aren’t expensive in New Zealand and would be helpful when you’re navigating around the island.

 Witness the city’s rebuilding efforts after the 2011 earthquake

-The city was hit by an earthquake in 2010 and 2011, so the after effects of this natural disaster are still widely present in the city.
+The city was hit by an earthquake in 2010 and 2011, so the aftereffects of this natural disaster are still widely present in the city.
 There’s lots of construction going on around, and we found that the city was really quiet and there were hardly any cars around (not sure if this was due to the earthquake?).
-But it’s great to see efforts like the Re:START Mall made up of shipping containers.

 Where to eat